nbw/tc-mcp/README.md

 # TableCheck MCP Server

 A Model Context Protocol (MCP) server for searching restaurant reservations and guiding users to reservation pages using the TableCheck API.
-This server is compatible with Claude.ai and other MCP clients.
+This server is compatible with Claude.ai and other MCP clients, and supports both local stdio transport and remote HTTP/SSE transport for cloud deployment.

 ## Features